prisma/prisma1/examples/permissions-with-shield/README.md

 }
 ```

-This will create a USER role and assign the role to the just created user.
+This will assign the USER role to the just created user.

 > `assignRole` mutation is open so you don't lock yourself out of your own system :).
 This kind of mutation should be restricted to only Admins.